 Then, make sure you always deliver on your promise.
 There is nothing worse than a headline that says one thing, but then the article does not deliver.

-USE A CALL-TO-ACTION
+ADD A CALL-TO-ACTION

 These tell the reader what to do.
 These are more trigger words that will make them want to click.
 Ideas include: